MileHacker Logo

 • Japanese drivers are typically courteous.

-• Always prioritize safety, especially in busy traffic or shared lanes.
+• Always put safety first, especially in busy traffic or shared lanes.

 • Use your lights at night for cycling.